 Cranberry Flats is located just outside the City of Saskatoon and is a scenic area with large sandy beaches and an easy hiking trail that leads out to a valley lookout.
 The site is open from sunrise to sunset to enjoy the sun and sand.
 On warm summer days, Cranberry Flats is a popular place for Saskatoonians to launch rafts to float down the river towards Saskatoon.

 Wanuskewin Heritage Park

 A UNESCO World Heritage site, this park is a historical center as a resource for understanding Indigenous people who originally habited the region.
 Wanusekewin is a Cree term for “living together in harmony”.
-The park contains worlds longest-running archaeological dig where 5,000+ year old relics are discovered daily.
+The park contains the worlds longest-running archaeological dig where 5,000+-year-old relics are discovered daily.
 The center includes guided tours, hoop dancing lessons, tipi workshops and traditional art classes and visitors can walk the sacred grounds as well as rent a tipi to sleep in

 Black Fox Farm